cinnData/MLearning/Assignments/[MLA-02] Assignment 2.md

 Q1.
 Train a **logistic regression** classifier with the data from the file `spam.csv` and compare its performance to the classifiers developed in this example.

 Q2.
-Change the features matrix by: (a) dropping the three `cap_` variables and (b) **binarizing** all the `word_` variables, transforming them into dummies for the occurrence of the corresponding word.
-Based on this new features matrix, develop two spam classifiers, one based on a **logistic regression** equation and the other one based on a **decision tree**, using the binarized data set.
+Change the features matrix by: (a) dropping the three `cap_` variables and (b) **binarizing** all the `word_` variables, transforming every column into a dummy for the occurrence of the corresponding word, taking value 1 if the word occurs in the message and 0 otherwise.
+This means that the new columns Based on this new features matrix, develop two spam classifiers, one based on a **logistic regression** equation and the other one based on a **decision tree**, using the binarized data set.

 Q3.
 Evaluate these classifiers based on their respective **confusion matrices**.